rubyforgood/casa/README.md

 1. git clone the repo (fork it if you are not a maintainer)
 1. `cd casa/`
 1. install a ruby version manager: [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv)
-1. when you cd into the project diretory, let your version manager install the ruby version in `.ruby-version`
+1. when you cd into the project directory, let your version manager install the ruby version in `.ruby-version`
+1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead
 1. `gem install bundler`
 1. Make sure that postgres is installed [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database (if you have an older version of postgres)
 1. Make sure [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) is installed
-1. Make sure [yarn](https://classic.yarnpkg.com/en/docs/instal) is installed
 1. Make sure you have [google chrome](https://chromedriver.chromium.org/) installed so the selenium tests can run
 1. `bundle install`
+1. Make sure [yarn](https://classic.yarnpkg.com/en/docs/instal) is installed
 1. `yarn`
 1. `bundle exec rails webpacker:compile`
 1. `bundle exec rails db:setup # requires running local postgres`